コンテンツにスキップ

 The "Shiruyarukawaruiruodoru Project" being streamed this time is a project directed by Junnosuke Tada that aims to take a step towards realizing a symbiotic society by getting to know ourselves and others.
 It will feature interviews with people who are engaged in activities that provide hints and inspiration for symbiosis, documentary footage of workshops, and a ceremony using the Bon Odori dance as a motif to remember those who have passed away, those who have been lost, and for the future of us who are here now.

-"The Future of Art" is by Yu Fujikawa, curator at Chigasaki City Museum of Art.
+"The Future of Art" is the work of Yu Fujikawa, curator at Chigasaki City Museum of Art.

-Specializing in contemporary art and educational outreach, he has planned numerous exhibitions and programs that utilize the environment and space to stimulate people's five senses.
-His 2019 exhibition, "The Road to (and from) the Museum," which he planned after researching artists, people with disabilities, and the local community, was highly praised and attracted attention from all quarters as a new attempt at art aimed at a diverse audience.
+Specializing in contemporary art and educational outreach, he has curated numerous exhibitions and programs that utilize the environment and space to stimulate the senses.
+His 2019 exhibition, "The Road to (and from) the Museum," which he planned after researching artists, people with disabilities, and the local community, garnered critical acclaim and attention as a new approach to art for diverse audiences.

-The works of the five artists selected by Fujikawa will be set among Kunio Maekawa's architectural complex, and will respond to the space and be created together with tangible and intangible elements such as people, living things, light, sound, and wind.
-In this time of great change, these works that stand in empty spaces will invite deep reflection on the human presence that was originally meant to be welcomed, creating a moment to ponder the coexistence of modest beings with diverse creatures.
+The works of five artists selected by Fujikawa are set within Kunio Maekawa's architectural complex, and respond to the space, interacting with tangible and intangible elements such as people, living things, light, sound, and wind.
+In this time of great change, these works, standing in empty spaces, invite deep reflection on the human presence that was originally intended to welcome us, creating a moment to contemplate the coexistence of humble beings with diverse creatures.

 A live performance by the rock band Salsa Gum Tape

-Finally, the "Crafts Section" will feature works by ceramic artist Maeda Masahiro, who has been creating works based in Yokohama, Kanagawa for over half a century and is a leader in the contemporary crafts world, as well as works by other ceramic artists who represent Kanagawa.
+Finally, the "Crafts Section" will feature works by ceramic artist Masahiro Maeda, who has been creating works for over half a century based in Yokohama, Kanagawa, and is a leader in the contemporary crafts world, as well as other ceramic artists who represent Kanagawa.

 I hope that the Tokyo 2020 Olympic and Paralympic Games and the cultural festival, the Tokyo 2020 NIPPON Festival, will be an opportunity for you to take a step towards your future.